joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

 10.  :ref:`DAWN analysis <dawn>`

   Investigate the relationship between categories and identify the specific type of categories clustered within the network.

+  The parameters of the command are as below:

+  - -i_dir, --input_directory: Path to the directory where the input files are stored.
+This directory must include three required files.

+    - Eigen vector file: This is the output file from :ref:`calculation of effective number of tests <effnumtest>`.
+The file name must have pattern ``*eig_vecs*.txt.gz``.
+    - Category correlation matrix file: This is the output file from :ref:`categorization <categorization>`.
+The file name must have pattern ``*correlation_matrix*.pkl``.
+    - Permutation test file: This is the output file from :ref:`burden test <permtest>`.
+The file name must have pattern ``*permutation_test*.txt.gz``.

+  - -o_dir, --output_directory: Path to the directory where the output files will be saved.
+By default, outputs will be saved at ``$CWAS_WORKSPACE``.
+  - -r, --range: Range (i.e., (start,end)) to find optimal K for k-means clustering.
+It must contain two integers that are comma-separated.
+The first integer refers to the start number and must be above 1.
+The second integer refers to the end.
+  - -k, --k_val: K for K-means clustering.
+With this argument, users can determine K manually. ``-r`` and ``-k`` arguments are mutually exclusive.
+If ``-k`` is given, ``-r`` will be ignored.
+  - -s, --seed: Seed value for t-SNE.
+Same seed will generate same results for the same inputs.
+  - -t, --tag: Tag used for the name of the output files.
+By default, None.
+  - -c, --category_set_path: Path to a text file containing categories for training.
+If not specified, all of the categories categorization file will be used.
+This file must contain ``Category`` column with the name of categories to be used.
+  - -c_count, --cat_count
+  - -CT, --count_threshold: The treshold of variant (or sample) counts.
+The least amount of variants a category should have.
+  - -CR, --corr_threshold: The threshold of correlation values between clusters.
+Computed by the mean value of correlation values of categories within a cluster.
+  - -S, --size_threshold: The threshold of the number of categories per cluster.
+The least amount of categories a cluster should have.
+  - -p, --num_proc: Number of worker processes that will be used for the DAWN analysis.
+By default, 1.

   .. code-block:: solidity